Bank monitoring incentives under moral hazard and adverse selection: Credible set

 \subsection{Lower boundary of the credible set}

 The lower boundary of the credible set is the simpler of the two boundaries and it can be computed directly.
 We will see that it is a piecewise linear function corresponding to two lines with different slopes.
+All proofs for this section are collected in Appendix \ref{sec:lower}.
 The next proposition states the main inequalities that determine the lower boundary.